Class: QgsAdvancedDigitizingDockWidget¶

 sip.wrapper

-The CadConstraint is an abstract class for all basic constraints (angle/distance/x/y).
+The CadConstraint is a class for all basic constraints (angle/distance/x/y).
 It contains all values (locked, value, relative) and pointers to corresponding widgets.

 Note